collocations.org

 His tone was faintly mocking.

-VERB + TONE
+VERB + tone

-adopt, speak in, take
+adopt, speak in, strike, take, use

-When she heard my accent, she adopted a warmer tone. | Don''t you take that tone with me.
+When she heard my accent, she adopted a warmer tone.

 Her tone was hard to interpret.

-TONE + VERB
+tone + VERB

 change